-The Fire Department has 55.49 Full-Time Equivalents (FTE).
-5.49 FTEs are assigned to Administration/Fire Prevention and the remaining 50 FTEs are uniformed personnel assigned to Fire Suppression and Rescue Services.
+The Fire Department has 55.5 Full-Time Equivalents (FTE).
+5.5 FTEs are assigned to Administration/Fire Prevention and the remaining 50 FTEs are uniformed personnel assigned to Fire Suppression and Rescue Services.
 There is no specific allocation of the Fire Suppression and Rescue Services staffing.
-So far in FY16, the Department has not had to request additional funds.
-The Department was awarded a SAFER Grant from the Federal government last year.
-The Grant covers the salary and fringe benefits of two (2) positions for two (2) years.
-These Grant positions will run out in December of 2016 and March of 2017.
-These Grant positions had restored the level of Fire Suppression FTEs to level of 52.0 and have allowed all shifts to have 13 members.
-The FTE's related to these Grant positions will not continue once the Grant period ends.
-As the Department is facing a major turnover in staff starting in Calendar 2016, the Town and Department must prepare for these events.
-There is the potential for as many as five retirements during FY 2017 and a similar number in FY 2018.
+So far in FY17, the Department has not had to request additional funds but unanticipated retirements and an unusual number of injuries is putting a severe strain on the current budget.
+Further handicapping the Department has been the vacancy created by Assistant Chief Davison's absence.
+The Department was recipient of a Federal staffing grant.
+Although this grant ended in FY17 it has allowed the Department and the Town the opportunity to bridge staffing deficits during these transition years.
+As predicted there was a large turnover in staff in FY17.
+In fact the turnover is larger than was anticipated with three additional retirements beyond those original predicted.
+We are facing a slightly reduced number of retirements in FY 2018.
 Replacement of vacant firefighter positions is a time consuming process.
 Failure to prepare, and have adequate staffing in place, before retirements will create even greater demands on the already constrained budget.